 What a surprise: The first Snatcher Gillian encounters is a woman who deceives him by obscuring a ghastly wound on her face.
 Lisa attacks Gillian, and the player has the honor of helping Gillian shoot her in the face.
 Lisa falls on her back, her bloody skull turned up toward the player as her jaw hangs open.
 Without her face, Lisa is even more of an object.
 Meaning that, by the laws of Kojima, her breasts are to spill out of her dress as she lies with her legs spread open.
 Her forearm is supinated as she lies with her wrist canted back toward her head, fingers curled into the palm.
 Lisa is in a blatantly submissive position.
 Gillian conquered Lisa with violence, and the way she died sexualized the violence.
 For Gillian and Metal Gear to remain and look upon Lisa as they do carries with it an air of morbid voyeurism.

 Fun Fact: Genji: Time Suspense Adventure, a graphic adventure game released a few months before Snatcher, also contains scenes wherein a female character’s breasts are exposed as she is graphically mutilated.
-The two games are evidence of the hopeful era when the Japanese manga, anime and videogame industries did not seem shy in supporting a competitive market for graphically mutilating nude women’s bodies.
+The two games are evidence of the hopeful era when Japanese videogames did not seem shy in supporting a competitive market for graphically mutilating nude women’s bodies.

 The player may first see Isabella Velvet via a 3-D holographic ad outside the Outer Heaven masquerade bar.
 If the holographic ad is investigated, Metal Gear informs Gillian that he can see down Isabella’s dress if he hovers above the 3-D projection and looks down.
 Regardless of the player’s intent, Gillian does just as Metal Gear describes, saying, “Well, I’ll be…you can see ’em.
 Look at the size of those peaks!”—meaning Isabella’s breasts.